kromerm/adfdataflowdocs/Transformations/optimize-tab.md

 ### Fixed Range

 You must build an expression that provides a fixed range for values within your partitioned data columns.
 You should have a good understanding of your data before using this option in order to avoid partition skew.
+The value that enter for the expression will be used as part of a partition function.
 You can set the number of physical partitions.
-You must the partitionBy() expression function for this option.

 ### Key